-Figure 11.
-Streamer Rate in Coimbra(Value range: 0-1) Streamer is a phenomenon which has very high maximum induced charge (Qmax).
-Normally, Qmax is under 200 and therefor we define 1500 as a standard for streamer.
+Streamer is a phenomenon which has very high maximum induced charge (Qmax).
+Normally, Qmax is under 200 and therefore we define 1500 as a standard for streamer.
 Notice that the induced charge is not the charge of muon, it is analog-to-digital converter's unit.
-Each point of these graphs is the average Qmax value of one hour.
-We can see that the Qmax increased about 300% since May.
-The Qmax value in Coimbra had significantly lower values.
 Higher induced charge is not a good phenomenon and can not be ignored, as it will affect RPC's efficiency, since the gas takes longer time for neutralize if Qmax is too high (higher Qmax means more particles are ionized).
+While at Coimbra the fraction of streamers showed a very small variation, at Lousal it increased in time, by a total of 300%!
+One of the hypothesis is that the gas is being contaminated by external humidity.

 3.4 The effect of Humidity As equation 2 shown, humidity is not a part of algorithm to adjust reduced electric field.
 We can control the efficiency through manipulate reduced electric field, Fig.6.
-In Coimbra, the efficiency was not behaved as stable as expect, even though reduced electric field was constant.
+In Coimbra, the efficiency did not behaved as stable as expected, even though reduced electric field was constant.
 So in this project we also want to study the impact of humidity to the detector.

-Each point of three figures below correspond average efficiency and humidity in a hour.
+Each point of three figures below correspond to average efficiency and humidity in a hour.
 The red line is simple linear regression.
-Such a Fig12 shown, we found out the efficiency raised with humidity in Coimbra.
-As we adjust applied voltage to reduce other environmental variables' influence (excluding humidity), these variables can be ignored, and the efficiency is a function with variable humidity at least.
-There may exist other independent variables which we do not know yet.
+Fig12 shows that the efficiency raises with humidity in Coimbra.
+Because we adjust applied voltage to reduce other environmental variables' influence (excluding humidity), these variables can be ignored.
+However, we can not exclude that in addition to humidity there may exist other independent variables causing this behaviour.

 Figure 12.
-Correlation between efficiency and humidity in Coimbra, slope of the line: 9.13E - 4 [units?]
-In Lousal, this correlation had different behaviour.
+Correlation between efficiency and humidity in Coimbra, slope of the line: $9.1E-2 \pm 1.4E-2$ [%/%H] In Lousal, this correlation had different behaviour.
 The figure 13 shows variation of efficiency in function with humidity, in period which we did not adjust reduced electric field.
 And the figure 14 is the correlation graph of these two variables after adjustment of reduced electric field.
-However, we can not neglect the effect of current increase in this period, because the algorithm in Lousal is same as Coimbra's, but the current was lower and stabler in Coimbra.
-Remember that we defined current as a constant value in the algorithm, real reduced electric field is shown in Figure8. É preciso de verificar esta parte!!
+Showing a much smaller effect.
+Note that we can not neglect the effect of current increase in this period.
+The algorithm in Lousal is same as Coimbra's, but the current was lower and stabler in Coimbra.
+Remember that we defined current as a constant value in the algorithm, and the real reduced electric field is shown in Figure8.

 Figure 13.
-Correlation between efficiency and humidity in Lousal, before adjust the applied voltage, slope of the line: -5.75E - 4
+Correlation between efficiency and humidity in Lousal, before adjust the applied voltage, slope of the line: $-5.8E-2 \pm 1.5E-2$ [%/%H]